dart-lang/site-www/src/_guides/language/effective-dart/design.md

 Some operations work with any possible object.
 For example, a `log()` method could take any object and call `toString()` on it.
 Two types in Dart permit all
 values: `Object` and `dynamic`.
 However, they convey different things.
+If you simply want to state that you accept all objects, use `Object`, as you would in Java or C#.

 Using `dynamic` sends a more complex signal.
-It may mean that Dart's type system isn't sophisticated enough to represent the set of types that are allowed, or that the values are coming from interop or otherwise outside of the purview of the static type system, or you explicitly want runtime dynamism at that point in the program.
+It may mean that Dart's type system isn't sophisticated enough to represent the set of types that are allowed, or that the values are coming from interop or otherwise outside of the purview of the static type system, or that you explicitly want runtime dynamism at that point in the program.

-If those aren't the messages you want to send, and you simply want to state that you accept all objects, use `Object`, as you would in Java or C#.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (Object-vs-dynamic)"?>